invesalius/gsoc/gsoc_2025_ideas.md

 ---

-### Use Github Actions to create installers for Windows and macOS
+### Use Github Actions to create installers for macOS

 [Github Actions](https://docs.github.com/en/actions) is used for various softwares to run tests when a commit or pull request is submitted.
 Also, it can be used to compile software and create binaries ready to be used by the users.
-The idea in this task is to use Github Actions to create nightly and release InVesalius installers for Windows and macOS.
+The idea in this task is to use Github Actions to create nightly and release InVesalius installers for macOS.

-**Requirements**: Computer with Windows, Linux or Mac OS installed.
+**Requirements**: Computer with Mac OS installed.
 A source code editor, Python language and InVesalius libraries dependencies.

 **Deliverables**:
-- Github action to create nightly and release installers for InVesalius for Windows and macOS.
+- Github action to create nightly and release installers for InVesalius for macOS.

 **Programming Languages**: Python